USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Location of the Message Passing Interface Library on your Linux system

     -   `ioapi_lib`<a id=ioapi_lib></a>
-    Name of the I/O API libraryar on your system; set to "-lioapi"
+    Name of the I/O API library on your system; set to "-lioapi"

 -   `netcdf_lib`<a id=netcdf_lib></a>
     Name of the netCDF library C on your system;  set to "-lnetcdf" for versions < 4.2.0, "-lnetcdf" for version 4.2.0 and later